Frequently asked questions

 If you have concerns about your young person managing exams, you must speak to the SENCo first to see whether the school can conduct a brief assessment for this.
 If it can't, please ask the school whether it will accept an external report from someone like myself as I'm very happy to complete JCQ form 8 but the school would need to send me this form before the assessment takes place.
 You may like to give the SENCo a link to this website.

-My reports are also accepted by universities and by Student Finance England for those applying for the Disabled Students' Allowance (DSA) as well as various professional bodies.
+My reports are accepted by universities, by Student Finance England for those applying for the Disabled Students' Allowance (DSA) and various professional bodies.

-No. There's no link whatsoever between visual discomfort / disturbances and dyslexia, even though many schools continue to give out overlays if dyslexia is a possibility.
-Any signs of a visual difficulty must be investigated by an optometrist or optician who's had the specialist training because being given an overlay may mask a significant underlying eye difficulty.
+No. There's no link whatsoever between visual discomfort/disturbances and dyslexia, even though many schools continue to give out overlays if dyslexia is a possibility.
+Any signs of a visual difficulty must be investigated by an optometrist or optician who's had the specialist training because being given an overlay may appear to be a useful solution but it may be masking a significant underlying eye difficulty.
 For example, it may be that some exercises are needed to strengthen the eye muscles and ensure the eyes are working together.
-Visual discomfort / disturbances can still occur when a standard eyesight test comes back as 'normal'.
-Dyslexia cannot be diagnosed by an optometrist or optician.
-There is no such thing as 'visual dyslexia'.
+Visual discomfort/disturbances can still occur when a standard eyesight test comes back as 'normal'.
+Please note that there is no such thing as 'visual dyslexia' and dyslexia cannot be diagnosed by an optometrist or optician.

 Yes, whilst clients of all ages are welcome to come to my home in Crawley Down, I offer assessments via Zoom for adults and young people in year 7 and above.
 This means that I regularly assess people from all over the UK and abroad such as Open University students across Europe, UAE, Singapore, etc.